 California fire threatens homes as blazes burn across West

-Thousands of Northern California homes were threatened Sunday by the nation's largest wildfire and officials warned the danger of new blazes erupting across the West was high because of unstable weather.
+Thousands of homes in Northern California remain threatened by the nation's largest wildfire as unstable weather creates a high danger of new blazes erupting across the West.

-Thunderstorms that moved in starting Friday didn't produce much rain but whipped up winds and generated lightning strikes across the northern Sierra where crews were battling the month-old Dixie Fire.
-Extreme heat returned Sunday with temperatures expected to top 100 degrees (38 Celsius).
+Weekend thunderstorms across the northern Sierra didn't produce much rain, instead whipping up winds and unleashing lightning strikes that that bedeviled the more than 6,000 firefighters trying to contain the month-old Dixie Fire amid temperatures forecast to top 100 degrees (38 Celsius).

 “We're definitely still dealing with the possibility of lightning.
 Winds are all over the place.
 Things are going to be pretty unstable for the next couple days,” said fire spokesman Edwin Zuniga.